Migrate from traditional to headless CMS: A step-by-step guide

 Content with the monolith CMS may still be edited by the existing team so you may need to consider if there is a content lockdown or investigate the last modified date or even the ability to export changes and factor this into your solution when gathering the exported content.

 Once you have exported the content from the monolith CMS, the data content could be in various formats, depending on the export solutions that may have been used.
 You will need to clean and prepare it for import into the headless CMS.
-This may include removing any duplicates, fixing any formatting issues, and ensuring that the content is in a format that can be easily imported into the headless CMS.
+This may include removing any duplicates, fixing any formatting issues, and ensuring that the content is in a format that can be easily imported into the headless CMS, and overall, mapping your legacy content to your new structure so that the content fits the new model and can be reused more effectively across channels.

 Image considerations